hotosm/slack-bots/welcome-bot/message.md

-Welcome to HOTOSM Slack @user!
+Welcome to HOTOSM Slack!
 HOT is an international team dedicated to humanitarian action and community development through open mapping.

 Here are some handy links to get started in the community: